free genealogy since 1996

-1990 to 1999: Decade of Affluence & Anxietyvarious newspaper articles include a 1990-1999: Timeline from the Fort Wayne History archives of The News-Sentinel newspaper.
+1990 to 1999: Decade of Affluence & Anxietyvarious newspaper articles include a 1990-1999: Timeline from the Fort Wayne History Stories about time periods in the archives of The News-Sentinel newspaper.

 1990, March - Plock, Poland becomes a sister city.